whiplashomega/elthelas2/data/rules/speed.markdown

 Movement
 Speed
 <p>
-  Every character and monster has a speed, which is the distance in feet that the character or monster can walk in 1 round.
+  Every character and monster has a speed, which is the distance in meters that the character or monster can walk in 1 round.
 This number assumes short bursts of energetic movement in the midst of a life-threatening situation.
 The following rules determine how far a character or monster can move in a minute, an hour, or a day.
 </p>
 <h4>Travel Pace</h4>
 <p>
   While traveling, a group of adventurers can move at a normal, fast, or slow pace, as shown on the Travel Pace table.
 The table states how far the party can move in a period of time and whether the pace has any effect.
 A fast pace makes characters less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully.
 </p>